msanatan/msanatan.github.io/blog/2019/adding-posts-from-another-site-to-hexo/index.md

 ## Stick with Markdown for Posts

-If you look at the Hexo docs for [variables](https://hexo.io/docs/variables.html), you can see two things:
+If you look at the Hexo docs for <a href="https://hexo.io/docs/variables.html" target="_blank" rel="nofollow noopener noreferrer">variables</a>, you can see two things:

 * Pages have a `link` attribute that's described as "The external link of the article (Used in link posts)"
 * Posts have all the variables Pages have